oneturkmen/oneturkmen.github.io/_posts/2023-02-11-database-changes.md

 Alembic keeps track of changes to the database schema through *revision scripts*.
 The revision scripts contain the "delta", or the change that is applied to the schema.
-Let's create a script for the example change that split a single column `full_name` into two columns `first_name` and `last_name`.
+Let's create an example script to split a single column `full_name` into two columns `first_name` and `last_name`.
 To create a revision script, we can run the following command: